M75 hand grenade: England

 M75 grenades were used by criminal families in England, including an attack that killed two police officers in 2012.

 Belgium

 In 2018, two M75 hand grenades were used in Deurne, Antwerp.
 The attack is possibly linked to a drug war in Antwerp.

 Germany

 In 2001, the M75 was used to attack the VIP-Area of a Club in Hamburg.
-9 People were insured, including the singer of Lord of the Lost, Chris Harms.
+9 People were injured, including the singer of Lord of the Lost, Chris Harms.

 The M75 was used during a gang war in the region around Stuttgart in 2023.
 During a funeral of a gang member at the cemetery of Altbach near Esslingen, a member of a rival gang threw one M75 at the mourners.
-The grenade bounced of a tree branch, throwing it off course, and exploded near the growed, still leaving 15 people injured.
+The grenade bounced of a tree branch, throwing it off course, and exploded near the ground, still leaving 15 people injured.
 According to police reports, a direct hit would have led to 20+ fatalities.